Skip to content

 image.png

-Press Ctrl+C continuously to stop the service.
+Press Ctrl+C repeatedly to stop the service.

 docker run -d -p 7899:7899 jianchang512/edge-tts-api:latest